jmks/kconnectex/README.md

 * Having a "client" and request seems redundant??
 * Add more integration tests (with FileStreamSource)
 * Validating a config where the connector name does not match config => 500 from Connect (bug?)

+### CLI
+* strictly output JSON?
+* `completion` command to generate script for bash, zsh
+* `config` command to manage config state
+* singular command when working on individual things?
+  * e.g. `connectors` lists connectors but `connector delete` would delete a connector

 ## Development